vyfor/cord.nvim/README.md

 - **Build from source:**
   Run `:Cord update install` to install from crates.io or `:Cord update build` to build from source locally.

+> Note: If you decide to build from source, it is your responsibility to keep the server binary up-to-date.

 </details>